 After all, how well can you know your self without first knowing the One who created you, then gave all to redeem you?

 I even tried viewing David’s writings through the lens of sanctification — as post-salvation advice spoken to a born again believer.
-The psychology makes a bit more sense, but not consistently.
-Do his “true self” and “false self” terms work as modern tags for the “new self” and “old self” discussed in Ephesians 4:20-24?
+The psychology works a bit better, but not consistently.
+Do his “true self” and “false self” terms work as modern tags for the “new self” and “old self” described in Ephesians 4:20-24?
 Also see Romans 6:6 and Colossians 3:8-10.
-Not after careful study.
+Not after careful consideration.

 As humans, you and I have a God-shaped void in our hearts.
 We are not born with God’s Spirit dwelling in us, but rather with an awareness something’s lacking.
 The Bible makes it clear that when the water of your mother’s womb broke and you came into this world, His Spirit was not in you.
-Jesus reveals more of this to Nicodemus when He says:
+Jesus revealed more of this to Nicodemus when He said:

 Unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, ‘You must be born again.’”
 (John 3:5-8)